wiktorwojcik112/calculator/README.md

 # Calculator
 It's a calculator written in front-end (HTML, JavaScript and CSS).
-This project is open-source.
+This project is open-source (MIT License; check LICENSE).